 - Wear a hat – this fashion statement can also be an important tool for keeping your skin looking young and beautiful.
 Wide-brimmed hats offer the most protection over your face, neck and décolleté.

-- Exfoliate gently – we recommend using Gentle Exfoliant as an appropriate method of exfoliation.
+- Exfoliate gently – we recommend using Daily Exfoliant as an appropriate method of exfoliation.
 Over-exfoliation or using rough exfoliants can cause inflammation in the skin, a major cause of discoloration.
 Be sure to avoid scrubs that contain jagged particles like apricot and nut pits or shells.
 Ideally, use a formula with smooth, round beads.

 - Avoid excessive heat – burns are a main cause of discoloration as they cause an inflammatory response below the skin’s surface.
 Additionally, people who suffer from discoloration should avoid overly hot activities such as steam rooms and hot yoga.